View course descriptions for

 BA 668 Managerial Finance (3) Offered on campus: Spring; online: Spring even, Summer odd.
 Competency: Finance.
 Prereq.: BA 600.
 Students will examine financial analysis and forecasting, capital budgeting, cost of capital, long-term financial policy, and working capital within the framework of risk and time-value of money and will apply this knowledge to the managerial decision-making process.
 The use of financial models will demonstrate the students’ decision-making skills.

 BA 677 Marketing Strategy (3) Offered on campus: Fall; online: Fall odd, Summer even.
 Competency: Marketing.
 Prereq.: BA 600.
 Using case analysis, students will learn to make and evaluate strategic marketing decisions from planning through implementation.
 The student will develop a marketing plan and complete statistical analysis using SPSS.

-BA 680 Strategic Organizational Leadership (3) Offered on campus: Spring; online: Spring, Summer even.
+BA 680 Strategic Organizational Leadership (3) Offered on campus: Fall, Spring; online: Spring, Summer even.
 Prereq.: Graduating M.B.A. student.
 This capstone course is designed to equip the student for leadership positions in a dynamic global environment.
 Students will demonstrate comprehension in major leadership theories of change management, organizational effectiveness, and communication as they interact with organizational design.
 These concepts will be studied from a Christian perspective.
 Students will use case studies, classroom presentations, and research to investigate the meaning and practice of leadership and of increasing organizational effectiveness.